johnedstone/gphotos-upload/README.md

 ## Current Issues
 * 02-Apr-2020: these files are being uploaded at the original size (per API documentation), and will be counted agains storage limits.
-Go to settings -> recover and choose compress storage.
+Go to settings -> "recover storage" and choose compress storage.

 ## Fixed
 * 02-Apr-2020: noted OverflowError on Linux, with 2.5GB mp4, but not on Windows.